-GRIMMFEST, Manchester’s Festival of Horror, Cult and Fantastic Film is back, bigger, bolder, and bloodier than ever before.
-5TH-8TH OCT, VUE PRINTWORKS, MANCHESTER
+GRIMMFEST, Manchester’s Festival of Horror, Cult and Fantastic Film took place, 5TH-8TH OCT, VUE PRINTWORKS, MANCHESTER.

-The Festival screening venue might have changed hands in the last twelve months, but the unquiet spririt of Grimmfest refuses to be exorcised from the building.
-Before long, the Printworks will once again find itself under siege by bloodsoaked hordes of horror enthusiasts and film freaks, as Team Grimm unleashes… the Ninth Configuration with the support of our key sponsor THE HORROR CHANNEL.
+The Printworks once again found itself under siege by bloodsoaked hordes of horror enthusiasts and film freaks, as Team Grimm unleashed… the Ninth Configuration with the support of our key sponsor THE HORROR CHANNEL.

-Grimmfest is proud to be presenting the festival world premiere of the remarkable and utterly unique BORLEY RECTORY.
+Grimmfest proudly presented the festival world premiere of the remarkable and utterly unique BORLEY RECTORY.
 Using an elaborate mixture of live action, stills, paintings, and model work, it’s an immersive, eerily atmospheric, and elegantly retro-styled exploration of the Most Haunted House in Britain.
 Over six years in the making, it’s a real labour of love for its creator, Ashley Thorpe.

 Featuring a score by Banshee Steve Severin, and with a cast including THE LEAGUE OF GENTLEMEN’s Reece Shearsmith, Julian Sands and HELLRAISER’s Nicolas Vince, it’s an extraordinary cinematic experience.

-To kick off this year’s festival, however, something a little closer to home.
-Grimmfest supremos Simeon Halligan and Rachel Richardson-Jones return with the Gala World Premiere of their much-anticipated third feature, HABIT; a visceral cinematic visualisation of Stephen McGeagh’s acclaimed cult novel, which captures perfectly the dark heart, and sinister sub-cultures of our fair city of Manchester.
+To kick off the festival, however, something a little closer to home.
+Grimmfest supremos Simeon Halligan and Rachel Richardson-Jones returned with the Gala UK Premiere of their much-anticipated third feature, HABIT; a visceral cinematic visualisation of Stephen McGeagh’s acclaimed cult novel, which captures perfectly the dark heart, and sinister sub-cultures of our fair city of Manchester.

 The film has already been snapped up by numerous high-profile festivals, and will soon be flying a blood-spattered flag for the city, all around the world.
-Much of the film was shot only five minutes walk from the festival venue, so this is a chance for a truly… immersive cinema experience.
-Always assuming you don’t mind getting a few bloodstains on your clothes…
+Much of the film was shot only five minutes walk from the festival venue, so this was a chance for a truly… immersive cinema experience.

-By way of contrast, were proud to present the UK premiere of gritty and claustrophobic TRENCH 11; an old-school, no-nonsense men-on-a-mission movie in the vein of Robert Aldrich or Sam Fuller, which pitches cynical soldiers against pre-Nazi experiments in the Trenches of No Man’s Land in the final days of the First World War.
-We’re also delighted to be hosting the International Premiere of FAKE BLOOD, the new film from Rob Grant and Mike Kovac, whose previous movie, MON AMI, was a Grimmfest hit a few years back.
+By way of contrast, we were proud to present the UK premiere of gritty and claustrophobic TRENCH 11; an old-school, no-nonsense men-on-a-mission movie in the vein of Robert Aldrich or Sam Fuller, which pitched cynical soldiers against pre-Nazi experiments in the Trenches of No Man’s Land in the final days of the First World War.
+We we’re also delighted to host the International Premiere of FAKE BLOOD, the new film from Rob Grant and Mike Kovac, whose previous movie, MON AMI, was a Grimmfest hit a few years back.

 A mordant and malevolent mockumentary exploring the difference between movie violence and reality, it’s a pitch-black comedy that shifts into increasingly chilling and uncomfortable territory, a real masterclass in audience manipulation, that leads the viewer step by step towards its quietly horrible punchline.

-Grimmfest is delighted to be hosting the European premiere of MOHAWK, fresh from wowing audiences at top genre festival Fantasia in Montreal.
+Grimmfest was delighted to host the European premiere of MOHAWK, fresh from wowing audiences at top genre festival Fantasia in Montreal.
 In the wake of last year’s brutal and harrowing BONE TOMAHAWK, the film offers a savage confirmation that the Weird Western is well and truly back with a vengeance.

 The much anticipated follow-up to Writer-Director’s Ted Geoghegan’s critically-acclaimed Grimmfest favourite WE ARE STILL HERE, MOHAWK juggles elements of such confrontational classics as ULZANA’S RAID, SOUTHERN COMFORT, and even HIGH PLAINS DRIFTER, yet possesses an eerie ambience and shifting narrative ambiguity all its own.
 The end result is brutal, yes, but subtly thought-provoking too.